arielherself/espresso/README.raw.md

 ----------

-## Covid surveillance is faltering

-Three years ago this week scientists in China isolated the first strain of the novel coronavirus that would spawn the covid-19 pandemic.
-Again all eyes are on China: the country has stopped reporting reliable data on cases and deaths, just as it faces the [world’s biggest wave of infections](https://www.economist.com/china/2023/01/05/china-is-overwhelmed-yet-an-even-bigger-covid-wave-may-be-coming).
-That is stoking worries that if a scary new variant emerges there, other countries will be unaware until their hospitals fill up.

-But variants can appear anywhere.
-More infections increase the chances of that, and covid is spreading freely around the world.
-About 2% of people in Britain, for example, had covid on any given day in recent months.
-The latest—and most contagious—offshoot of the Omicron variant, called XBB.1.5, probably originated in America.
-Sharing genomic sequences is the first step to dealing with new variants.
-But as [countries abandon testing](https://www.economist.com/science-and-technology/2023/01/04/all-around-the-world-covid-surveillance-is-faltering), such surveillance is winding down.
-That is what the world should worry about most.

-## Facebook’s de-platforming decision

-The morning after the [Capitol riot](https://www.economist.com/united-states/2021/01/06/trumps-supporters-storm-the-capitol-to-block-the-transfer-of-power), Mark Zuckerberg indefinitely suspended Donald Trump’s Facebook and Instagram accounts.
-Mr Trump had used the sites to “condone rather than condemn” that day’s violence, said the social-media firms’ boss.
-The ban was later shortened to two years, with the possibility of his re-platforming if the “risk to public safety” had diminished.
-The two-year mark comes on Saturday; a verdict about whether to reinstate Mr Trump is expected later this month.

-The choice is thorny, though arguably less consequential than one might think.
-First, the former president may choose not to post, preferring Truth Social, his own platform.
-Mr Trump has stayed mum on Twitter since Elon Musk welcomed him back to that site in November.
-Second, he is [much diminished](https://www.economist.com/united-states/2022/12/18/donald-trumps-popularity-with-republican-voters-is-sinking) as a political figure, especially after his chosen candidates’ [dismal showing](https://www.economist.com/leaders/2022/11/10/after-the-midterms-america-and-its-democracy-look-stronger) at the midterm elections.
-His pronouncements, put simply, matter less than they once did.

-## A divided Orthodox Christmas

-For most Christians, the last traces of Christmas will be gone by Saturday.
-Some consider it bad luck to keep up decorations after Epiphany, on Friday.
-But members of the Orthodox Church, the dominant religion in Russia and Ukraine, will be celebrating.
-They follow the Julian calendar, rather than the more-popular Gregorian, so Christmas Day falls on Saturday.
-Russia ordered a brief ceasefire in its war to mark the occasion, though fighting has continued.

-But many Ukrainians have already celebrated the nativity.
-For the first time, the Orthodox Church of Ukraine (OCU), one of [two main Orthodox churches](https://www.economist.com/the-economist-explains/2022/01/06/why-did-the-russian-and-ukrainian-orthodox-churches-split) in the country, allowed the faithful to mark Christmas on December 25th.

-That sets the OCU at odds with the Russian Orthodox Church and with the Ukrainian Orthodox Church (UOC), the country’s other main church.
-Until May the UOC fell under the authority of the Russian church.
-Many still view it as a [fifth column](https://www.economist.com/europe/2022/12/11/ukraines-orthodox-churches-and-the-fight-for-the-countrys-soul).
-This Christmas is unlikely to bring much unity.

 ## Weekend Profile: Andriy Kostin, Ukraine’s prosecutor with a plan

 Few would envy Andriy Kostin, Ukraine’s newish prosecutor-general.
 His office is short on armoured vehicles, bulletproof vests and kit to detect landmines, which he calls “a real threat” to his officers in the field.
 His office has nonetheless recorded more than 60,000 alleged Russian [war crimes](https://www.economist.com/europe/2022/04/08/as-russian-soldiers-retreat-they-leave-evidence-of-war-crimes), ranging from torture and executions to strikes on over 400 medical facilities.
 Allies have lent him investigators, but with only about 200 Ukrainian war-crimes prosecutors, the team is stretched thin.